-The New Year of the Trees · early elementary Judaic Studies
+The New Year of the Trees · early & middle elementary Judaic Studies

 Trees, fruit, and the Shivat HaMinim — the seven species Israel is praised for.
 14 slides of pure celebration, no heavy history.
 Each fruit gets its own slide.
 The parent guide even walks you through hosting a Tu B'Shvat seder at home.